- Undergraduate Admissions+

 A winner and runner-up will be announced for each of the three categories under Humanities, Science and Social Science

-All entrants will be invited to a prize giving ceremony and celebration in Autumn 2018 (date TBC).
+All entrants will be invited to a prize giving ceremony and celebration at Pembroke College on 14 September 2018.

 Sponsored by The Tyler Trust, promoting education and providing facilities for experiment and training in educational principles and methods.